almostengr/almostengrwebsite/web/docs/lightshow/faq.md

 * <a href="https://www.wsfa.com/video/2020/11/30/wetumpka-family-puts-griswold-christmas-display-th-year/" target="_blank">Wetumpka Griswold Christmas (MGM)</a>
 * <a href="https://woodardfamilylights.weebly.com/" target="_blank">Woodard Family Lights</a>

+### Why did you start doing this?

+I wanted to do something different for Christmas.
+Given that the COVID-19 (Coronavirus) pandemic was happening during this time, I had extra funds on hand since I was not doing much travelling during this time.
+I decided to leverage my tech and Electrical Engineering skills and build a Christmas light show.

 ## Money

 ### How much does it cost to run the light show?
 Your electric bill must be high!